October 2021 Zero Waste Challenge is over! How did I do?

 The trash jar?
 Really?

 When I first started my journey to reduce waste and eliminate single-use plastic from my life, I read about a lot of serious zero-wasters who claim to fit a year’s worth of trash in a mason jar.
-You’ll notice I said “claim to”.
-That’s because I openly admit I was – and still am – very skeptical about these claims.
+You’ll notice I said, “claim to”.
+That’s because I openly admit I was— and still am—very skeptical about these claims.
 I don’t consider myself a wasteful person, but I can’t imagine the effort it would take to make this happen.
-I question whether these people really do live an extreme zero-waste lifestyle – growing their own food and making everything from scratch – or if it’s all just for show.
+I question whether these people really do live an extreme zero-waste lifestyle.
+Do they growing their own food and making everything from scratch?
+Or is it all just for show?

 That said, I have been intrigued by it all.
 When I first heard about Reep Green’s Zero Waste Challenge, I thought I’d give it a try.